-70% of the insured's average covered earnings in the last 6 months before the onset of disability is payable for the first 12 months; thereafter, 50% of earnings.
+70% of the insured's average covered earnings in the last 6 months before the disability began is paid for the first 12 months; thereafter, 50% of earnings.
 The benefit is payable after a 3-day waiting period for up to 24 months.